 - Incomplete round.
 If fewer than 13 holes are played in an 18-hole round or fewer than 7 holes are played in a 9-hole round, do not post a score to the handicap system. - Partial round.
-If you play 13 or more holes in an 18-hole round or 7 or more holes on a 9-hole round, determine your total score for the round by adding to the number of strokes played, the total par for the un-played holes plus any handicap strokes to which you are entitled on the un-played holes. - Limited club usage.
+Enter a round of less than 18 holes but at least 14 holes by adding to the number of strokes played, the total par for the unplayed holes plus any handicap strokes to which you are entitled on the unplayed holes.
+A 9 hole score can be posted when 7-13 holes are played, using the same principle to find your score on the unplayed holes.

+- Limited club usage.
 If competition limits the type or maximum number of clubs to less than 14 (i.e. 3 club tournament), do not post a score for handicap purposes. - Short course.
 When the length of the course is less than 3000 yards for 18 holes, do not post a score for handicap purposes. - Inactive season.
 When you play a round in an inactive season area, do not post a score for handicap purposes.
-The Active Season in Alberta is March 1 to October 31.

-- Rules of golf not followed.
+The Active Season in Alberta is March 1 to October 31. - Rules of golf not followed.
 When the majority of the holes are not played in accordance with the Rules of Golf, do not post a score for handicap purposes. - Scores made while playing alone.
 To support the key System premise of peer review, scores made while playing alone will no longer be acceptable for handicap purposes.
 This change underscores the importance of providing full and accurate information regarding a player's potential scoring ability, and the ability of other players to form a reasonable basis for supporting or disputing a posted score.